vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/architecture/simple-state-machine.md

 \end{array}
 $$

+Note.
+We will discuss later on how to introduce negative values into our program.

-In programs with conditional jumps, things get more tricky because the length of the execution trace might vary depending on the values of the free input.
+In programs with conditional jumps, our previous model will not work, because the flow of the program may vary depending on the values of the input.

 As it can be seen next, with conditional jumps, the length of the execution trace is **not constant** (it depends on the free input):